 If you are well prepared and have the proper clothing and food rations, you will have a great experience.
 There will be rain, but there will also be sun.
 Keep an open mind and a positive spirit on the trail.

-We hope that this guide gave you some useful advice and tips for your trip to Torres del Paine.
+We hope that this guide to Trekking Torres del Paine gave you some useful advice and tips for your journey.
 Happy hiking and camping 😀

 Be sure to read about our personal experience on the O Trek and also check out Backpacker Steve for more info on Torres del Paine National Park.

 Finally, check out our videos from our trek in Torres del Paine!